Remarks on the influence of quantum vacuum fluctuations over a charged test particle near a conducting wall

 Notice that when $z$ goes to zero the magnitude of the dispersion converge to a value that does not depend on the temperature, as the sum of mixed and thermal contributions go to zero in this limit.
-The value of the dispersion at $z=0$ depends only on $\tau_s / \tau$ (see also Fig.~\ref{fig3} and related discussion).
+The value of the dispersion at $z=0$ depends only on $\tau_s / \tau$, as discussed in Sec. \ref{near}.
 On the other hand, additionally to the vacuum term, thermal and mixed terms do contribute to the dispersion in the perpendicular direction.
 The magnitude of such influence depends on the temperature, being larger for higher temperatures.

 This behaviour is depicted in Fig.~\ref{fig7}, where it is clearly seen that temperature can significantly affect the dispersion arbitrarily near the wall.
 Moreover, it is worth noticing that the magnitude of the temperature dependent contribution to the dispersion in the perpendicular direction can even be larger than the vacuum contribution, as it can be confirmed by inspecting Figs.~\ref{fig2} and \ref{fig7} (for $\tau_s/\tau=0.1$).
-This issue will be further addressed in the next section.

-\section{Thermal versus vacuum dominance near the wall}
+\subsection{Thermal versus vacuum dominance near the wall}

 The magnitude of the effect produced by quantum fluctuations on the motion of the particle can be measured by means of the mean squared velocity,

 where each component in the above expression can be obtained using Eq. (\ref{dbeta}).
 When the limit of zero temperature is taken, we obtain the pure vacuum mean squared velocity